-Translation:The girl does not eat the apple and she drinks the juice.
+Translation:The girl is not eating the apple and is drinking the juice.

 "Fată nu manancă mărul" it's the same like "Girl doesn't eat the apple".